Quantization of deformed cluster Poisson varieties: The quantum space Xfamq

+As alluded to in \thref{rem:cham}, we are now justified in indexing $\cX$-clusters by maximal cones $\cham$ of $\Sigma$ rather than by seeds $\seed$ mutation equivalent to $\seed_0$.

 \begin{example} In this example, we compare the different cluster varieties associated to the $A_2$ quiver.
 We illustrated the scattering diagram for this example in Figure~\ref{fig:A2Scat}.
 This may be compared to \cite[Table~2]{BFMNC} and \cite[Tables~1-4]{FZ_clustersIV}, where to make the comparison set $\epsilon_\seed=B_\seed^T$.
-In Table~\ref{tab:a2_type}, we compare the usual $\cX$-variety with the corresponding quantum variety $\cX_q$ obtained using the quantum mutation formula in \cite{FG_cluster_ensembles} and in Table~\ref{tab:a2_deg_quant}, we compare the family $\Xfsp$ with the quantum family $\Xfsp_q$ using the mutation formula \eqref{eq:qdmutation}.\\[1ex]
+In Table~\ref{tab:a2_type}, we compare the usual $\cX$-variety with the corresponding quantum variety $\cX_q$ obtained using the quantum mutation formula in \cite{FG_cluster_ensembles} and in Table~\ref{tab:a2_deg_quant}, we compare the family $\Xfsp$ with the quantum family $\Xfsp_q$ using the mutation formula \eqref{eq:qdmutation}.
+Here, we index with seeds in order to have a direct comparison with \cite[Table~2]{BFMNC} and \cite[Tables~1-4]{FZ_clustersIV}. \\[1ex]

 { Comparison between the usual cluster variety $\cX$ and the quantum cluster variety $\cX_q$ in type $A_2$.}

 \begin{landscape} { Comparison between the family $\Xfsp$ and the quantum family $\Xfsp_q$ in type $A_2$. \\Here $\mathbf{C}_\seed$ is the matrix of $\cv$-vectors for the cluster.} \end{landscape}